How to Earn Passive Income with Crypto Lending

 Security and Track Record

-- Audit history: Has the platform (or protocol) been audited by reputable firms like Trail of Bits, OpenZeppelin, or Certora?
+- Audit history: Has the platform been audited by reputable firms like Trail of Bits, OpenZeppelin, or Certik?

-- Insurance or reserve funds: Does the platform maintain an insurance fund or safety module?
-Aave, for example, has a Safety Module staked by AAVE token holders.
+- Insurance coverage: Does the platform maintain insurance funds?
+Aave's Safety Module, for example, is staked by AAVE token holders.

 Transparency

-- Proof of reserves: For CeFi platforms, do they publish regular proof-of-reserve attestations from independent auditors?
+- Proof of reserves: For CeFi platforms, do they publish regular attestations from independent auditors?

-- On-chain verifiability: For DeFi protocols, can you verify the total value locked, utilization rates, and collateral ratios directly on the blockchain?
+- On-chain verifiability: For DeFi protocols, can you verify TVL, utilization rates, and collateral ratios directly on the blockchain?

 Terms and Flexibility

-- Lock-up periods: Can you withdraw at any time, or are your funds locked for days, weeks, or months?
+- Lock-up periods: Can you withdraw immediately, or are funds locked?

-- Jurisdiction: Where is the platform incorporated?
-Is it subject to regulatory oversight?
+- Jurisdiction: Where is the platform incorporated and regulated?

-- Licensing: Does it hold any relevant financial licenses?
+- Licensing status: Does it hold relevant financial licenses?

-- User restrictions: Some platforms restrict access for U.S. residents due to regulatory concerns
+- Geographic restrictions: Some platforms restrict U.S. users due to regulatory concerns

 The Tax Reality

-Crypto lending income is generally treated as taxable income in most jurisdictions.
-In the United States, the IRS treats interest earned from crypto lending as ordinary income, taxable at your marginal tax rate.
+This caught me off guard initially.
+Crypto lending income is generally treated as taxable ordinary income in most jurisdictions.
+The IRS treats interest earned from crypto lending as ordinary income, taxable at your marginal rate.

-- Interest earned is taxable in the year it is received or accrues, depending on the method
+- Interest is taxable when received or accrued, depending on your accounting method

-- If you receive interest in the form of crypto (e.g., you lend USDC and receive USDC interest), the fair market value at the time of receipt determines taxable income
+- If you receive crypto interest, fair market value at receipt determines taxable income

-Recommendation: Consult a tax professional who understands crypto.
-The tax rules are evolving, and mistakes can be costly.
+My recommendation: Consult a crypto-savvy tax professional early.
+The rules are evolving, and mistakes can be costly.

 Major Risks to Understand